 Available in three models, the GDU Byrd Standard offers a few fewer flight options and a 1080p camera for around $599, The Byrd Advanced bumps up the flight controls to that of the Premium, but includes only a GoPro mount for $749, then the GDU Byrd Premium 1.0, as you see here today, is $999.00.

-In the end, taking my entire flight experience into consideration, personally I would not purchase this drone.
+In the end, taking my entire flight experience into consideration, personally I would not purchase the first version of this drone.
 I respect the precautions and flight safety tools it provides, but I cannot rely on it for capturing photos or videos, and I am scared to fly it for how powerful and twitchy it is.
 An exhilarating experience, but the broken landing gear and dent in the roof of my car are not what I’d call acceptable drawbacks.
 That said, if GDU manages to fix the software issues by the time the first Byrds hit the shelves, I’ll be open to revisit it.

 What do you think, is this beast of a drone the thrill ride you’ve been looking for?